 "Friends Helping Neighbors During Emergencies"

 Geary County is proud to offer citizens a chance to get involved as volunteers to help with possible disasters.
-In 2005, a Geary County C.E.R.T. program was formed.
 C.E.R.T. stands for Community Emergency Response Team.
 C.E.R.T. volunteers will be trained in emergency preparedness and basic response techniques thus enabling them to take a more active role in providing critical support to first responders during emergencies.

 Additional information concerning the Geary County C.E.R.T. program can be obtained through the Geary County Emergency Services Office at (785) 238-1290, or for a C.E.R.T. application, click here.

 Geary County is proud to offer citizens another opportunity to get involved with C.E.R.T.
-Geary County will begin another CERT training class soon.
+Geary County will begin another CERT training class in September 2016.
+A press release concerning the start of a new CERT class will be released soon.
 If you are interested in attending the upcoming classes or know of anyone who would be interested in attending the class, please fill out an application or give us a call.